molily/molily.de/_posts/2017-12-21-robust-javascript.md

 How would a unit test for this function look like and how does it make the code more robust?

 In Jasmine, a single unit test is called test suite.
 It *describes* the unit under test.
 The suite consists of <dfn>specifications</dfn> or shortly <dfn>specs</dfn>.
-Each spec sets up the necessary environment, pokes the unit under tests and finally makes some <dfn>expectations</dfn>, also called <dfn>assertions</dfn>.
+Each spec sets up the necessary environment, pokes the unit under test and finally makes some <dfn>expectations</dfn>, also called <dfn>assertions</dfn>.
 If all expectations are met, the spec passes, otherwise the spec fails.

 Here is a simple Jasmine test suite for the `sum` function: